 “Paul Newman was the ultimate cool guy who men wanted to be like and women adored.
 He was an American icon, a brilliant actor, a Renaissance man and a generous but modest philanthropist.
 He entertained millions in some of Hollywood’s most memorable roles ever, and he brightened the lives of many more, especially seriously ill children, through his charitable works.
 Paul was one of a kind.
 The beloved film star will be missed by a world of fans and admirers.”

 So it is fitting that Rolex has modeled a watch after him.
-Here is a video about it.
-You can also see pictures of Paul wearing the watch here.
 Both Paul and the Rolex Daytona have been compared and defined as “strikingly handsome, timeless, cool, sporty, racy, rugged, mystical, charismatic and sturdy.”
 This watch is for the guy who you think is likewise striking, cool, racy and charismatic.
 It is pricey.
 So brace yourself.

 This watch, which has been described as effortlessly stylish,” is for a guy of refined and understated tastes who likes sailing, style and sleek design.
 The Jaeger Lecoultre is known for its superior movement.
 Per Wikipédia: